-- 17.2.1 The Permit Authority will charge Statutory Undertakers for the actions detailed in Section 17.1. - 17.2.2 Fees will not be payable in the following circumstances: - By the Highway Authority in respect of its own works for road purposes, however a record of the Permit and fee will be used for reporting purposes and fee reviews. - ii.
-Where a Permit is deemed to be granted because the Permit Authority failed to respond to an application within the time set down in Table 1 (section 10.10) above - iii.
+- 17.2.1 The Permit Authority will charge Statutory Undertakers for the actions detailed in Section 17.1. - 17.2.2 Fees will not be payable in the following circumstances: - i.
+By the Highway Authority in respect of its own works for road purposes, however a record of the Permit and fee will be used for reporting purposes and fee reviews. - ii.
+Any work undertaken on a fire hydrant. - iii.
+Where a Permit is deemed to be granted because the Permit Authority failed to respond to an application within the time set down in Section 10.710.7 above - iv.
 If a Permit variation is initiated by the Permit Authority or the Authority has to revoke a Permit through no fault of the Promoter

-- iv.
-Where a Promoter wishes to cancel a Permit for which it has no further use, or to cancel or withdraw an application that has been submitted but for which a Permit has not yet been granted - 17.2.3 Fee discounts will be given in the following circumstances: - i.
+- v.
+Where a Promoter wishes to cancel a Permit for which it has no further use, or to cancel or withdraw an application that has been submitted but for which a Permit has not yet been granted - 17.2.3 Lower fees or discounted fees will be given in the following circumstances: - i.
 Where several Permit applications for works that are of part of the same project but which are carried out on more than one street, but on a scale comparative to one street, are submitted at the same time. - ii.
 Where several Promoters are working within the same site submit applications at the same time.
 Where the Highway Authority Promoter is collaborating with Statutory Undertakers, those Undertakers will be eligible for the discount. - iii.
 Where works are undertaken wholly outside of traffic sensitive times on Traffic Sensitive Streets. - iv.
 A discount may be applied where it is demonstrated that an activity provides significant economic benefit to the local authority or Council.
 For instance supplies for a new development, or where it is demonstrated that a network investment programme is being undertaken to meet customer demand.